AdobeDocs/customer-journey-analytics-learn.en/help/cja-main/dashboards/create-a-mobile-scorecard.md

 # Create a mobile scorecard

 This video shows you how to create a mobile scorecard using the [!DNL Scorecard Builder] in [!DNL Customer Journey Analytics].
 Provide anytime access to key performance metrics and detailed views, or breakdowns, to your executives.
-The [!DNL Scorecard Builder] provides an easy-to-use interface that helps you produce multi-channel dashboards using [!Customer Journey Analytics] data views.
+The [!DNL Scorecard Builder] provides an easy-to-use interface that helps you produce multi-channel dashboards using [!DNL Customer Journey Analytics] data views.

 >[!VIDEO](https://video.tv.adobe.com/v/343458/?quality=12&learn=on)